What the Dashboard shows

 The Traffic from AI card is the “giving back” side of the story: it shows whether AI tools are actually sending human readers to your pages, and where those readers land.

-• Totals — visits today, and visits across the whole window.
+- Totals — visits today, visits across the whole window, and how many distinct assistants sent them.

-• Top sources — which assistants sent the most readers (up to eight).
+- Top sources — which assistants sent the most readers (up to five).

-• Top landing pages — which of your pages AI readers arrived on most (up to eight).
+- Top landing pages — which of your pages AI readers arrived on most (up to five).

-There is no clock time anywhere in this breakdown — the day is the finest level of “when” the plugin stores.
-That is deliberate: a per-visit timestamp starts to look like a trail back to an individual, and this card is built so that no stored row can ever represent a person.
+There is no clock time anywhere in this report — the day is the finest level of “when” the plugin stores.
+That is deliberate: a per-visit timestamp starts to look like a trail back to an individual, and the whole feature is built so that no stored row can ever represent a person.

 How AI referrals are detected